Deploy Your Calendly AI Receptionist as a Voice Agent with ElevenLabs

 2. Make a live test call

-3. Try the full flow — ask about availability, book an appointment, reschedule it, cancel it
+3. Try the full flow.
+Ask about availability, book an appointment, then (if you own the upgrade) reschedule it and cancel it

 Common issues and fixes: